Twin TQFTs and Frobenius algebras: Singular cobordisms and the category

 \subsection{Description and topological invariants}

-\begin{definition}A \textit{singular 2-cobordism} is an abstract piecewise oriented smooth 2-dimensional manifold $\Sigma$ with boundary $\partial \Sigma = \overline{\partial^- \Sigma} \cup \partial^+ \Sigma,$ where $\overline{\partial^ - \Sigma}$ is $\partial^- \Sigma$ with opposite orientation.
-Both $\partial^- \Sigma$ and $\partial^+ \Sigma$ are embedded closed 1-manifolds and we call them the source and target boundary, respectively.
-A singular $2$-cobordism has \textit{singular arcs} and/or \textit{singular circles} where orientations disagree.
+\begin{definition} A \textit{singular 2-cobordism} (or shortly, singular cobordisms) is an abstract, piecewise oriented (but globally oriented) smooth 2-manifold $\Sigma$ with boundary $\partial \Sigma = \overline{\partial^- \Sigma} \cup \partial^+ \Sigma,$ where $\overline{\partial^ - \Sigma}$ is $\partial^- \Sigma$ with opposite orientation.
+Both $\partial^- \Sigma$ and $\partial^+ \Sigma$ are embedded, closed 1-manifolds, called the source and target boundary, respectively.
+A singular cobordism has \textit{singular arcs} and/or \textit{singular circles} where orientations disagree.
 There are exactly two compatibly oriented 2-cells of the underlying 2-dimensional CW-complex $\Sigma$ that meet at a singular arc/circle, and orientations of two neighboring 2-cells induce an orientation on the singular arc/circle that they share.
+In our diagrams we draw the singular arcs/circles using red oriented curves.

-Two singular 2-cobordisms $\Sigma_1$ and $\Sigma_2$ are considered \textit{equivalent}, and we write $\Sigma_1\cong \Sigma_2,$ if there exists an orientation-preserving diffeomorphism $\Sigma_1 \to \Sigma_2$ which restricts to the identity on the boundary. \end{definition}
+Two singular cobordisms $\Sigma_1$ and $\Sigma_2$ are considered \textit{equivalent}, and we write $\Sigma_1\cong \Sigma_2,$ if there exists an orientation-preserving diffeomorphism $\Sigma_1 \to \Sigma_2$ which restricts to the identity on the boundary. \end{definition}

-The objects in the category of singular 2-cobordisms are diffeomorphism classes of compact 1-manifolds.
-Specifically, such a manifold is diffeomorphic to a disjoint union of clockwise oriented circles and \textit{bi-webs}; a bi-web is a closed graph with two bivalent vertices, as depicted below.
-The order of these manifolds is important, and there is a one-to-one correspondence between the objects of $\textbf{Sing-2Cob}$ and sequences of zeros and ones.
+The boundary $\partial \Sigma$ of a singular cobordism $\Sigma$ is a disjoint union of (clockwise) oriented circles and \textit{bi-webs}.
+In this paper, a \textit{bi-web} is a closed oriented graph with two bivalent vertices, such that each vertex is either a source or a sink.
+Since we want to work with the skeleton of the category of singular cobordisms, we fix one specific oriented circle, and a specific bi-web.
+We denote the circle by $0$ and the bi-web by $1$: